9 Sophisticated Counting.

 9.24 Entropy#

-Returning to the example of using coloured balls, and starting with ordered layers, on shaking these balls became mixed up and this is a little like two gases diffusing into one another, however, we supposed that there were \(100\) balls and \(100\) slots to put them into each with the same probability.
+Returning to the example of using coloured balls and starting with ordered layers, on shaking these balls became mixed up and this is a little like two gases diffusing into one another, however, we supposed that there were \(100\) balls and \(100\) slots to put them into each with the same probability.
 In reality, in a gas the atoms/molecules (particles) themselves occupy virtually no volume compared to the volume occupied by the gas, thus the number of spaces available is vastly more than the number of particles.
-If we divide the space occupied up into a number \(w\) of minute cells these are far greater than the number of particles \(n\).
-The total number of configurations is found using the similar equation as before
+We divide the space occupied up into \(w\) minute cells which is a number far greater than the number of particles \(n\).
+The total number of configurations is found using the familiar equation,

 Using the Sterling formula and simplifying gives